 The Music Department at Concordia University shares premium music experience with students and large audiences.
 Preparing students for the stage and the studio - we perform at outstanding concert venues (including Segerstrom Concert Hall), and engage in professional recording sessions with equipment and recording studio facilities that are among the best in Southern California.

-- The Music Department is accredited by the National Association of Schools of Music (NASM).
+- Concordia University Irvine is accredited by the National Association of Schools of Music (NASM).

 - Concordia has a wind orchestra, symphony orchestra, small orchestra, jazz orchestra, small jazz ensembles, four choirs, five worship bands, handbell ensembles, commercial music ensembles, an Americana Ensemble (traditional American folk music), and many classical chamber ensembles.